Dima Hasao district: Place of interest

-The Garampani settlement, which is also known for its hot-springs, is situated 10kms from Umrangso.
+The Garampani settlement, which is also known for its hot-springs, is situated 10 km from Umrangso.

 Education

 Average literacy rate of Dima Hasao in 2011 were 77.54% compared to 67.62% of 2001.
 All schools of Dima Hasao are run by the state government or private organisations.
 English is the primary languages of instruction in most of the schools.
 The schools are recognised either by the Board of Secondary Education, Assam, the Assam Higher Secondary Education Council, or the Central Board of Secondary Education.
 All Dima Hasao colleges are affiliated to Assam University, a central university, which imparts education in both the general as well as professional streams.